The best pizzas always start with a good Pizza Dough recipe!

 What is basic pizza dough made of?

 Basic pizza dough ingredients include flour, water, salt, olive oil, and yeast.
-There are other pizza dough recipes you can try.
-In fact, there are other pizza dough recipes that use garlic powder, cornmeal, and other ingredients.
+However, there are other pizza dough recipes you can try, including those that use garlic powder, cornmeal, and other ingredients.

 Just follow the instructions in this recipe to prepare homemade pizza dough.
 Start with quality ingredients.
 Then, mix and knead them until the dough is ready to be shaped and molded.